-On November 18, 2022, the Group entered into securities purchase agreements ("RDO Securities Purchase Agreement") with certain investors in a registered direct offering for the purchase and sale of 22,499,997 Class A shares and warrants to purchase up to 11,249,997 Class A shares for aggregate gross cash proceeds of €28,217 thousand (the "Registered Direct Offering").
+In November 2022, the Group entered into securities purchase agreements ("RDO Securities Purchase Agreement") with certain investors in a registered direct offering for the purchase and sale of 22,499,997 Class A shares and warrants to purchase up to 11,249,997 Class A shares at US\$1.30 per share for aggregate gross cash proceeds of €28,217 thousand (the "Registered Direct Offering").

-€8,541 thousand are recognized as a liability to issue the warrants.
-Details of the warrants ("RDO Warrants") are disclosed in note 23.
+€8,541 thousand were recognized as a derivative liability for issued warrants.
+Details of the warrants ("RDO Warrants") are disclosed in note 24